Table of Contents

 OWASP mobile project is a centralised resource for app developers and the security team to build and maintain a secure mobile application and mobile device.
 The project frequently updates the latest attack trends and attack vectors to provide a development control to reduce the attack impact and likelihood of occurrence and exploitation.
 It includes a testing guide, OWASP mobile top 10 list, cheat sheets and other resources for secure development.

-Mobile application architects use the OWASP baseline to design secure app patterns; app developers use it to secure coding understanding and security tester to ensure security in the foundation and arena or mobile internal and external environment.
+Mobile application architects use the OWASP baseline to design secure app patterns; app developers use it to ensure secure coding understanding, and security testers use it to ensure security in the foundation and arena or mobile internal and external environment.

 This community-driven OWASP mobile project is an excellent resource for developers and businesses to create secure mobile apps and configure mobile device security by listing down the critical and top 10 mobile risks that have impacted mobile security over the years.

-This article elaborates all of the mobile vulnerabilities with attack examples and remediation guidelines to mitigate the risk.
-The development team can utilise the listed below checklist to produce a secure application from the starch.
+This article elaborates on all of the mobile vulnerabilities, with attack examples and remediation guidelines to mitigate the risk.
+The development team can utilise the checklist listed below to produce a secure application from the start.

 What are the OWASP mobile top 10 risks?